Lindt: Corporate developments

 In September 2017, an investigation conducted by NGO Mighty Earth found that a large amount of the cocoa used in chocolate produced by Lindt and other major chocolate companies was grown illegally in national parks and other protected areas in the Ivory Coast and Ghana, the world's two largest cocoa producers.
 Mighty Earth's 2019 annual "Easter Chocolate Shopping Guide" awarded The Good Egg Award to Lindt "for greatest improvement in sustainable policies".
 However, in terms of agroforestry, Lindt scored only a yellow rating, the second-highest of 4, for Agroforestry and a red ('needs to catch up with the industry') for Agrochemical Management on the 2022 Chocolate Scorecard, which since 2020 is a collaboration between Mighty Earth, Be Slavery Free and other NGOs.

-In November 2018, Lindt opened its first American travel retail store in JFK Airport's Terminal 1 and its flagship Canadian shop in Yorkdale Shopping Centre, Toronto.
+In November 2018, Lindt opened its first American travel retail store in JFK Airport's Terminal 1 and a new flagship Canadian store in Yorkdale Shopping Centre, Toronto.

 Because the chocolate bunnies sold by Confiserie Heilemann in 2018 were too similar to Lindt's Gold Bunny, the Munich Higher Regional Court prohibited Heilemann from selling any more chocolate bunnies in 2022.
 The colour and design were not sufficiently different from Lindt's Gold Bunny.
 The Federal Supreme Court had previously classified Lindt's Gold Bunny as a trademark.

 In August 2020, the Federal Antimonopoly Service of Russia (FAS) opened up an antitrust case against Lindt after a failed response from the company a year earlier.
 The regulators have found quality differences for the same Lindt products in Russia over what is being sold in Western markets without informing Russian consumers.
 According to the FAS, such behaviour of foreign producers can lead to a redistribution of demand in the market and lead to unjustified benefits over other competitors, as companies like Lindt can still garner Russian demand for their products through brand recognition alone without delivering the same quality as in Western Europe.
 Lindt responded and denied that there are differences for its products sold in Russia and the EU, except for labeling.
 However, in response to the 2022 Russian invasion of Ukraine, Lindt announced on 9 March 2022 that it would temporarily close its eight Russian shops and suspend deliveries to Russia, and on 13 August 2022, the company announced that it would permanently exit the Russian market.